 Switching costs are invaluable in driving sales and familiarizing shoppers with your brand.
 After all, when the cost of changing stores is too high, customers will continue to return or never switch at all – meaning you’re certain to experience either stagnant or growing revenue.

-The high switching cost companies may signify that their products and services are more unique than the competitions.
+The high switching cost companies may signify that their products and services are more unique than the competition.
 This can help capture consumers’ attention and build recognition of their brands.

 How Switching Costs Work